KDE/documentation-develop-kde-org/content/docs/use/kirigami/advanced-add_about_page.md

 }
 ```

-First, we import the package we defined in the `main.cpp` file, add a `Kirigami.Action` to our global drawer that will send us to the about page and create a component with a `Kirigami.AboutPage` in it, the About Page only have one property: `aboutData`, we then pass `Conrtoller.aboutData` to it.
+First, we import the package we defined in the `main.cpp` file, add a `Kirigami.Action` to our global drawer that will send us to the about page and create a component with a `Kirigami.AboutPage` in it, the About Page only have one property: `aboutData`, we then pass `AboutType.aboutData` to it.

 ### CMakeLists